ibm-cloud-docs/vmwaresolutions/services/entrust-cc_considerations.md

 # Entrust CloudControl on {{site.data.keyword.cloud_notm}} overview
 {: #entrust-cc_considerations}

-New installations of Entrust CloudControl™ (formerly known as HyTrust CloudControl) are not supported for new or existing deployments of VMware vCenter Server® instances.
+New installations of Entrust CloudControl™ (formerly known as HyTrust CloudControl) are not supported for new or existing deployments of {{site.data.keyword.vcf-auto}} instances.
 You can still use or delete existing Entrust CloudControl installations on your existing instances.
 {: deprecated}

 Entrust CloudControl on {{site.data.keyword.cloud}} enforces and controls compliance against security standards, which includes role-based access control (RBAC), approval, and auditing.
 Entrust CloudControl on {{site.data.keyword.cloud_notm}} is a non-IBM product that is offered under terms and conditions from Entrust, not IBM.
 {: shortdesc}

-* Previous installations of Entrust CloudControl 6.6 are supported for existing vCenter Server with NSX-T™ instances.
+* Previous installations of Entrust CloudControl 6.6 are supported for existing {{site.data.keyword.vcf-auto-short}} with NSX-T™ instances.
-* Previous installations of Entrust CloudControl 5.6 are supported for existing vCenter Server with NSX-V instances.
+* Previous installations of Entrust CloudControl 5.6 are supported for existing {{site.data.keyword.vcf-auto-short}} with NSX-V instances.

 ## Technical specifications for Entrust CloudControl
 {: #entrust-cc_considerations-specs}